swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

     as type: S.Element.Type, from source: S
   ) -> (unwritten: S.Iterator, initialized: UnsafeMutableBufferPointer<S.Element>)

-  /// Initializes the buffer's memory with the given elements, binding the
+ /// Initializes the buffer slice's memory with every element of the source,
-  /// initialized memory to the elements' type.
+  /// binding the initialized memory to the elements' type.
   ///
-  /// When calling the `initializeMemory(as:fromContentsOf:)` method on a buffer
+  /// When calling the `initializeMemory(as:fromContentsOf:)` method,
-  /// `b`, the memory referenced by `b` must be uninitialized, or initialized
+  /// the memory referenced by the buffer slice must be uninitialized,
+  /// or initialized to a trivial type.
+The buffer slice must reference
+  /// enough memory to store `source.count` elements, and it
-  /// to a trivial type. `b` must be properly aligned for accessing `C.Element`.
+  /// must be properly aligned for accessing `C.Element`.
   ///
   /// This method initializes the buffer with the contents of `source`
-  /// until `source` is exhausted or the buffer runs out of available
+  /// until `source` is exhausted.
-  /// space.
-After calling `initializeMemory(as:fromContentsOf:)`, the memory
+  /// After calling `initializeMemory(as:fromContentsOf:)`, the memory
   /// referenced by the returned `UnsafeMutableBufferPointer` instance is bound
-  /// and initialized to type `C.Element`.
+  /// to the type `C.Element` and is initialized.
 This method does not change
-  /// the binding state of the unused portion of `b`, if any.
+  /// the binding state of the unused portion of the buffer, if any.
   ///
   /// - Parameters:
   ///   - type: The type of element to which this buffer's memory will be bound.
   ///   - source: A collection of elements to be used to
   ///     initialize the buffer's storage.
-  /// - Returns: A typed buffer of the initialized elements.
-The returned
+  /// - Returns: A typed buffer referencing the initialized elements.
-  ///   buffer references memory starting at the same base address as this
+  ///     The returned buffer references memory starting at the same
-  ///   buffer, and its count indicates the number of elements copied from
-  ///   the collection `elements`. func initializeMemory<C: Collection>(
+  ///     base address as this slice, and its count is equal to `source.count` public func initializeMemory<C: Collection>(
     as type: C.Element.Type,
     fromContentsOf source: C
   ) -> UnsafeMutableBufferPointer<C.Element>

-  /// Moves instances from an initialized source buffer into the
+  /// Moves every element of an initialized source buffer into the
-  /// uninitialized memory referenced by this buffer, leaving the source memory
+  /// uninitialized memory referenced by this buffer slice, leaving
-  /// uninitialized and this buffer's memory initialized.
+  /// the source memory uninitialized and this slice's memory initialized.
   ///
-  /// When calling the `moveInitializeMemory(as:fromContentsOf:)` method on a buffer `b`,
+  /// When calling the `moveInitializeMemory(as:fromContentsOf:)` method,
-  /// the memory referenced by `b` must be uninitialized, or initialized to a
+  /// the memory referenced by the buffer slice must be uninitialized,
-  /// trivial type. `b` must be properly aligned for accessing `C.Element`.
-  ///
-  /// The region of memory starting at this pointer and covering
-  /// `source.count` instances of the buffer's `Element` type
-  /// must be uninitialized, or `Element` must be a trivial type.
-After
+  /// or initialized to a trivial type.
+The buffer slice must reference
+  /// enough memory to store `source.count` elements, and it must be properly
+  /// aligned for accessing `C.Element`.
+After the method returns,
-  /// calling `moveInitialize(as:from:)`, the region is initialized and the
+  /// the memory referenced by the returned buffer is initialized and the
   /// memory region underlying `source` is uninitialized.
   ///
+  /// This method initializes the buffer slice with the contents of `source`
+  /// until `source` is exhausted.
+  /// After calling `initializeMemory(as:fromContentsOf:)`, the memory
+  /// referenced by the returned `UnsafeMutableBufferPointer` instance is bound
+  /// to the type `C.Element` and is initialized.
+This method does not change
+  /// the binding state of the unused portion of the buffer slice, if any.
+  ///
   /// - Parameters:
   ///   - type: The type of element to which this buffer's memory will be bound.
-  ///   - source: A buffer containing the values to copy.
+  ///   - source: A buffer referencing the values to copy.
   ///     The memory region underlying `source` must be initialized.
-  ///     The memory regions referenced by `source` and this buffer may overlap.
+  ///     The memory regions referenced by `source` and this slice may overlap.
-  /// - Returns: A typed buffer of the initialized elements.
-The returned
+  /// - Returns: A typed buffer referencing the initialized elements.
-  ///   buffer references memory starting at the same base address as this
+  ///     The returned buffer references memory starting at the same
-  ///   buffer, and its count indicates the number of elements copied from
-  ///   `source`.
-  func moveInitializeMemory<T>(
+  ///     base address as this slice, and its count is equal to `source.count`. public func moveInitializeMemory<T>(
     as type: T.Type,
     fromContentsOf source: UnsafeMutableBufferPointer<T>
   ) -> UnsafeMutableBufferPointer<T>

-  /// Moves instances from an initialized source buffer slice into the
+  /// Moves every element from an initialized source buffer slice into the
-  /// uninitialized memory referenced by this buffer, leaving the source memory
+  /// uninitialized memory referenced by this buffer slice, leaving
-  /// uninitialized and this buffer's memory initialized.
+  /// the source memory uninitialized and this slice's memory initialized.
   ///
-  /// The region of memory starting at this pointer and covering
-  /// `source.count` instances of the buffer's `Element` type
+  /// When calling the `moveInitializeMemory(as:fromContentsOf:)` method,
+  /// the memory referenced by the buffer slice must be uninitialized,
-  /// must be uninitialized, or `Element` must be a trivial type.
-After
+  /// or initialized to a trivial type.
+The buffer slice must reference
+  /// enough memory to store `source.count` elements, and it must be properly
+  /// aligned for accessing `C.Element`.
+After the method returns,
-  /// calling `moveInitialize(as:from:)`, the region is initialized and the
+  /// the memory referenced by the returned buffer is initialized and the
-  /// memory region underlying `source[..<source.endIndex]` is uninitialized.
+  /// memory region underlying `source` is uninitialized.
   ///
+  /// This method initializes the buffer slice with the contents of `source`
+  /// until `source` is exhausted.
+  /// After calling `initializeMemory(as:fromContentsOf:)`, the memory
+  /// referenced by the returned `UnsafeMutableBufferPointer` instance is bound
+  /// to the type of `T` and is initialized.
+This method does not change
+  /// the binding state of the unused portion of the buffer slice, if any.
+  ///
   /// - Parameters:
   ///   - type: The type of element to which this buffer's memory will be bound.
-  ///   - source: A buffer containing the values to copy.
+  ///   - source: A buffer referencing the values to copy.
   ///     The memory region underlying `source` must be initialized.
   ///     The memory regions referenced by `source` and this buffer may overlap.
-  /// - Returns: A typed buffer of the initialized elements.
-The returned
+  /// - Returns: A typed buffer referencing the initialized elements.
-  ///   buffer references memory starting at the same base address as this
+  ///     The returned buffer references memory starting at the same
-  ///   buffer, and its count indicates the number of elements copied from
-  ///   `source`.
-  func moveInitializeMemory<T>(
+  ///     base address as this slice, and its count is equal to `source.count`. public func moveInitializeMemory<T>(
     as type: T.Type,
     fromContentsOf source: Slice<UnsafeMutableBufferPointer<T>>
   ) -> UnsafeMutableBufferPointer<T>